taekku/pingpong/README.md

-# pingpong
-Project Pingpong
+# Project Pingpong

-The Pingpong is a framework for a web application.
+The Project Pingpong is a framework that develope a web application.

 Use
   - SpringBoot